2007 NBA Finals: Aftermath

+When discussing the 2007 NBA Finals years later, Robert Horry would call it the easiest of his seven championships.
+He noted that due to Mike Brown working under Gregg Popovich, Brown ran many of the similar plays the Spurs did.
+"We just needed to double LeBron and they had no one and a rookie coach who couldn't make adjustments... they were running the same out-of-timeout plays we ran all year", he said in 2023.

 The Spurs won 56 games in the succeeding 2007–08 season, but relinquished the Southwest Division title to the New Orleans Hornets due to a tie-breaker.
-The Spurs had the last laugh, though, defeating the Hornets in seven games.
+The Spurs later defeated the Hornets in seven games in the Western Conference semifinals.
 But their chance of defending their title was denied by the Los Angeles Lakers in five games of the conference finals.
 After that, age and injury took its toll on the Spurs, as they proceeded to win only a single playoff series in three years (2010, vs. Dallas 4–2 of the first round), before getting upset by the Memphis Grizzlies in the first round of the 2011 NBA playoffs despite finishing with 61 wins.

 The Spurs then retooled their roster, after which they appeared in three consecutive conference finals, beginning in 2012, before making the NBA Finals in and against James and the Miami Heat.
 The Spurs split the two Finals meetings against the Heat.